flightaware/piaware-support/README.kernel-upgrade.md

+# Upgrading to kernel 4.9

+The default sdcard configuration from 3.5.1 pins the kernel package to the last released 4.4.x kernel package.

+This is due to a problem with the 4.9.x packages that makes multilateration stop working on Pi 2 hardware.

+If you want to upgrade to 4.9.x kernel (for example, if you are not using a Pi 2) then remove /etc/apt/preferences.d/50-pin-kernel.pref and then upgrade as you usually would.

-# Upgrading to the raspberrypi.org kernels / firmware
+# Upgrading sdcards older than 3.5.0 to the raspberrypi.org kernels / firmware

 PiAware sdcard images starting with 3.5.0 use the Pi Foundation kernels (raspberrypi-kernel package).
 These are generally the most up to date